3D Electron Cryomicroscopy

-A group of Researchers, led by Holger Stark (Director of the Max Planck Institute (MPI) for Biophysical Chemistry, have made the cell's protein factory - the ribosome - more visible than ever before.
+A group of researchers, led by Holger Stark (Director of the Max Planck Institute (MPI) for Biophysical Chemistry, has made the cell's protein factory - the ribosome - more visible than ever before.
 The scientists broke the resolution barrier of 0.3 nm for the first time and were able to directly observe the ribosome at an unprecedented level of detail which has important implications to our current understanding of how antibiotics act on the ribosome.

 The aim of this group, headed by Professor Holger Stark, the Director of the Institute, is to determine three-dimensional structures of macromolecules with the single particle electron Cryomicroscopy technique (cryo-EM) for which Jacques Dubochet, Richard Henderson and Joachim Frank were awarded with the Nobel Prize for chemistry in 2017.
 Macromolecular complexes represent the biological “nanomachines” in our cells that contribute to the most important and essential biological functions.
 It is important to study their structure and dynamic behavior at the highest possible level to finally understand the molecular basis of potential malfunctions that can lead to severe diseases.